 Self-propelled mowers can be front-, rear- or all-wheel drive.
 Front wheel drive models are easy to operate and allow you to turn the mower by simply tipping the front wheels back and lifting them off the ground.
 They are ideal for flat lawns.
 Rear wheel drive tends to provide better traction when mowing across slopes in a back-and-forth (vs. up-and-down) pattern.
 Mowing across the face of slopes is the safest way to cut grass on hills.
 Rear wheel drive mowers are most effective when used with a bagger since the weight of the bag can sometimes cause the front end to rise as the bag fills ups.
-Most self-propelled walk-behind mowers are gas powered, although some cordless electric models are available.

 Find more lawn mower types defined, including riding mowers and lawn tractors.